Sophie and Julia Need a Forever Home

 When a dog is surrendered to rescue, we require a signed transfer of ownership that states the dog becomes the property of the PWCCGS Rescue.
 We also request that the corgi be up-to-date on shots, spayed or neutered, and that you provide medical/vaccination records as available.

-To discuss the possibility of placing a Pembroke Welsh Corgi into our rescue program, please click below to email (preferred):
+To discuss the possibility of placing a Pembroke Welsh Corgi into our rescue program, please here to email Carol Wyatt

 View photos of Pembroke Welsh Corgi rescues in our rescue program.

-If you live in another state, you might want to check other regional Pembroke Welsh Corgi rescue groups to find out more about corgis in their rescue programs and their adoption processes.
+If you live in another state, you might want to check our list of other regional Pembroke Welsh Corgi rescue groups to find out more about corgis in their rescue programs and their adoption processes.
+More information about other regional rescue goups can also be found on the rescue page of the Pembroke Welsh Corgi Club of America.